How and Where to Put Weights on a Pinewood Derby® Car

-Along with Wheels and Axles, weighting is one of the primary areas of speed.
-The proper placement of weight will maximize the potential energy of your Pinewood Derby® car.
+Along with wheels and axles, weight is one of the primary factors in speed.
+Proper weight placement maximizes the potential energy of your Pinewood Derby® car.

-There are two primary goals when weighting a car:
+There are two primary goals regarding pinewood derby car weight placement:

 Get as close to the allowed maximum weight (typically 5.0 ounces or 141.75 grams) without going over.